olefriis/Eco2-rust/README.md

 `target/release/eco2` on your path, and then just call e.g. `eco2 scan`.

-If you are lazy, you can also just build in debug mode and run in one fell swoop by running e.g. `cargo run scan`.
+If you are lazy, you can also just build in debug mode and run in one fell swoop by running e.g. `cargo run scan` on your command-line.

 Run the unit tests with `cargo test -- --test-threads=1`.
 The `-- --test-threads=1`
 is necessary because a couple of the tests write to and read from a file on